-AKMED Monetary History and Numismatics Summer School is an intensive two-week summer school offering a broad chronological survey of monetary history and numismatics from Ancient to Byzantine periods (c.
-650 BC – AD 1453).
-It is taught by Professor Dr. Oğuz Tekin of Koç University AKMED and Dr. Peter van Alfen of the American Numismatic Society.
+AKMED Monetary History and Numismatics Summer School is an intensive one-week summer school offering a broad chronological survey of monetary history and numismatics from Ancient to Byzantine periods (c.
+650 BC– AD 1453).
+Lectures will be given zoom online by Professor Dr. Oğuz Tekin of Koç University AKMED and Dr. Peter van Alfen of the American Numismatic Society.
 The program, designed for newcomers to numismatics, will give students an introduction to Greek, Roman and Byzantine numismatics.
 It also aims to give them the tools to apply numismatics to their studies in the fields of archaeology, history and art history.
 Those who complete the program are entitled to receive a Certificate of Participation.

 Prof. Dr. Oğuz Tekin, Koç University AKMED and Dr. Peter van Alfen, American Numismatic Society

-The program is open to all undergraduate and graduate students from Koç University, other universities in Türkiye and abroad as well as to some non-student applicants.
+The program is open to all undergraduate and graduate students in the universities in Türkiye and abroad as well as to some non-student applicants.
 Priority will be given to undergraduate and graduate students.
-A number of full and half scholarships will be provided for qualified students.

-Students are expected to attend and participate in all classes as well as visits to the museums and excavation sites.
+Students are expected to attend all classes.
 Reading, summarizing and discussing the articles from the reading list is another required component of the course.

 After the participants are selected, they will receive a course package with a list of select articles and texts about numismatics.
 The package will also include a list of important numismatic websites with catalogues and materials available online.